 How popular is the baby name Almyra in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Almyra and check out all the blog posts that mention the name Almyra.
+Plus, check out all the blog posts that mention the name Almyra.

 Tuesday’s post about the Victorian-style Tylney Hall Hotel reminded me of a list of Victorian-era names that I’ve had bookmarked forever.